shawngraham/presentations/3812/jan15.md

 # The Diary In The Attic

 >Shawn dusted off the old diary.
 'Smells of mould', he thought, as he flipped through the pages.'Hmmph.
-Somebody was pretty careless with their coffee. <br> I think it's coffee. <br> Hmm. <br> Doesn't smell like coffee. <br> What the hell…. damn, this isn't coffee.
+Somebody was pretty careless with their coffee. <br> I think it's coffee. <br> Hmm. <br> Doesn't smell like coffee. <br> What the hell...
+Damn, this isn't coffee.

 Shawn cast about him, looking for the android digital spectralscope he kept handy for such occasions.
 Getting out his phone, he loaded the spectralscope up and, taking a safe position two or three feet away, gazed through it at the pages of the diary.

-> My god… it's full of….
+> My god...it's full of...

 ---